 I don’t usually make their gifts the same, but this year we went with it since they are all sharing some interests right now.
 The two little girls are getting lap desks (I finally found some simple ones that don’t have Dora plastered all over them) that have side compartments which we’re stuffing with washable crayons and markers.
 E. is ready to graduate to a more mature art, I think, so we found a beginning artist’s set that has pastels, water colors, and also some nicer colored pencils (he prefers pencils).
 We also invested in some nice watercolor paper so that he can paint without soaking the paper.

 I think it is probably no secret that this is my favorite part.
 The children get one book on Christmas and one on their birthdays.
 I usually seek out hardbacks, though this year I couldn’t find hardback copies of the books I thought were best, so we went with paperbacks.
+My sister found these personalised children’s books on MeMeMe Press and I decided I just had to buy some for my kids!
+They’re beautifully made!

 Richard of Jamestown: A Story of Virginia Colony